dagfinnr/perl-extract-method/README.md

   extracted method always returns the variable.
 This is only necessary if the variable has been assigned to inside the extracted method, and that probably does not happen often.
+* Possible collisions with variable names when referencing and dereferencing arrays and hashes.
+I chose not to create cryptic names for the references.
+  It's more readable, but unsafe.

 The following two are only cosmetic; they have no effect on how the code works.